 These statements—exhortations, even—are intended to greet the visitor and instigate a gentle expedition through the galleries.
 These visionaries have radically adjusted land that frequently has borne the brunt of industrial processes and are instrumental in the creation of surprising new venues for art.

-Here are some historical photos of the six sites along with contemporary photos by Iwan Baan and the introductory quotes from the exhibition:
+Here are some contemporary photos of the sites by Iwan Baan (and a historical image of the future site of the Grand Traiano Complex), including the introductory quotes from the exhibition:

 The Olympic Sculpture Park (USA)